TBerrigan2101/project-one/README.md

 ## 8. Testing

-Below are my results from testing the site both structually and visually.
+Below are my results from testing the site both structurally and visually.

 ### 8.1 Code Validation